Paleozoic Plateau Section Forest Resource Management Plan (PP SFRMP)

 • A high percentage (94 percent) of privately owned land.

-• The largest state-administered units within the Section are the Whitewater Wildlife Management Area and the Richard J. Dorer Memorial Hardwood State Forest.
+• The Whitewater Wildlife Management Area and the Richard J. Dorer Memorial Hardwood State Forest, which are the largest state-administered units within the Section.

-The PP SFRMPS preliminary assessment document (completed in 2021) includes additional background information about the Section.
+The PP SFRMP preliminary assessment document (completed in 2021) includes additional background information about the Section.

 Direct comments or questions about this plan to: [email protected]